 Mosquitoes belong to the insect order Diptera, and the family Culcidae.
 They have been deemed biting flies for they must draw blood from other animals in order to facilitate reproduction.

 There are more than 2600 species, which are grouped together into 31 or more genuses.
 There are 74 different species found in Canada, 64 or which are known to bite humans and/or domestic animals.
-The Greater Moncton Pest Control Commission publishes a species profile for the Greater Moncton area.
+The Southeast Regional Service Commission publishes a species profile for the Greater Moncton area.

 Mosquitoes have developed to lay their eggs in a variety of environments with each genus favouring a particular set of conditions.
 The Aedes genus lay theirs eggs singly just above the water line so that they dry out.
 The eggs will wait in a dormant stage until water levels rise due to flooding conditions.
 Once the eggs come in contact with the water the eggs will hatch.